Patrick McHale (artist)

 Patrick Nolen McHale (born November 17, 1983) is an American animator, storyboard artist, screenwriter, director, and musician.
-He is well known for creating the animated television miniseries Over the Garden Wall.
+He is best known for creating the animated television miniseries Over the Garden Wall.

 Life and career

 Early career

 McHale graduated from the California Institute of the Arts in Santa Clarita in 2006 with a BFA in character animation.
 He began his professional career at Cartoon Network Studios in 2007, as a writer and storyboard artist on Thurop Van Orman's The Marvelous Misadventures of Flapjack.
 He helped Van Orman create ten episodes.
 The one-shot character Punsie McKale was inspired by and modeled after McHale.

 After leaving Flapjack, he joined fellow CalArts alum and Flapjack storyboard artist Pendleton Ward to help develop Ward's Adventure Time short into an animated series, Adventure Time.
 Once the show was picked up, McHale stayed as the show's creative director through the show's second season.
 Then he moved to New York City with his wife and fellow filmmaker Jiwook Kim.
 He continued to freelance for the show in the capacity of writing some songs and providing input on story outlines until the middle of season five.